fbpx

 The school year in Guatemala starts in February and goes until October/November.

-My 11th grade student is graduating this year.
+The 11th grade student I sponsor is graduating this year.
 How does that work?

-You may have noticed that your student is graduating a little early!
+You may have noticed that the student you sponsor is graduating a little early!
 High school programs in Guatemala are 2-3 years long, depending on the area of study.
-Your student is getting ready to graduate from a 2-year program.
+The student is getting ready to graduate from a 2-year program.

 What types of classes do students in Guatemala typically take?